What Is a Bagged Car? Air Suspension Meaning, Cost & Legality

 Leading Brands in Air Suspension

-Several reputable brands are known for their quality and innovation in the air suspension market.
-These brands often provide comprehensive kits designed for specific vehicles.
+Several reputable brands are known for their quality and innovation in the air suspension market, and often provide comprehensive kits designed for specific vehicles.

 Air Lift Performance

-This is one of the most well-known brands, offering a wide range of kits for many popular vehicles.
-They are known for their durable components, advanced control systems, and focus on performance and aesthetics.
-Air Lift offers both universal and vehicle-specific kits.
+One of the most well-known brands, offering a wide range of kits for many popular vehicles.
+Known for durable components, advanced control systems, and a focus on both performance and aesthetics, with both universal and vehicle-specific kits.

 AccuAir Suspension